-Code Description A000 None; no surgical procedure of primary site; diagnosed at autopsy only A100-A190 Site-specific codes.
-Tumor destruction; no pathologic specimen or unknown whether there is a pathologic specimen A200-A800 Site-specific codes.
-Resection; pathologic specimen A900 Surgery, NOS.
+Code ode Description A000; B000 None; no surgical procedure of primary site; diagnosed at autopsy only A100-A190; B100-B190 Site-specific codes.
+Tumor destruction; no pathologic specimen or unknown whether there is a pathologic specimen A200-A800; B200-B800 Site-specific codes.
+Resection; pathologic specimen A900; B900 Surgery, NOS.
 A surgical procedure to the primary site was done, but no information on the type of surgical procedure is provided.
-A980 Special codes for hematopoietic neoplasms; ill-defined sites; and unknown primaries (See site-specific codes for the sites and histologies), except death certificate only A990 Unknown if surgery performed
+A980 Special codes for hematopoietic neoplasms; ill-defined sites; and unknown primaries (See site-specific codes for the sites and histologies), except death certificate only A990; B990 Unknown if surgery performed